 How much should you spend on marketing?

 As a marketing consultant, the most common question people ask me when they call is, “What’s it going to cost?”
-Which is kind of a funny question, because although I can generally ballpark the cost building a marketing or business plan, what people really want to know is “What’s it’s ALL going to cost…as in…ALL this marketing stuff I should be doing…what’s THAT going to cost?”
+Which is kind of a funny question, because although I can generally ballpark the cost building a marketing or business plan, what people really want to know is “What’s it ALL going to cost…as in…ALL this marketing stuff I should be doing…what’s THAT going to cost?”

 But a lot of clients are looking for big growth – as in, “Let’s see if we can double ourselves in the coming year” – or more.
-And do you think 7% of existing sales is going to do it?
+Do you think 7% of existing sales is going to do it?
 Probably not.
 Furthermore, if a company is new, and has no sales to speak of – does that mean they should spend 7% of nothing?
 Of course not.

 Here’s an example.
 One of my clients recently realized they essentially needed a whole new client base – they’d been relying on one big account for too long, and that big account was looking shaky.

 They knew they needed a major change to make their sales targets – so we put a business plan together – and then they went out and convinced an investor to lend them a large wad of cash which they invested entirely in advertising.